W427697/Discord-/MIGRATION.md

 };
 ```

-Here's an example PR to one of the storybook addons: https://github.com/storybookjs/addon-coverage/pull/3 doing just that.
+Here's an example PR to one of the Storybook addons: https://github.com/storybookjs/addon-coverage/pull/3 doing just that.

 #### React peer dependencies required